-The Tax Cuts and Jobs Act provides businesses with a variety of changes in tax reporting for tax year 2018.
-One such change in the latest tax reform is the 20% deduction for business income from pass-through entities.
+The Tax Cuts and Jobs Act provides businesses with a variety of changes in tax reporting starting with tax year 2018.
+One such change in the latest tax reform is the 20% deduction for pass-through entities’ qualified business income.

-The deduction starts in tax year 2018 and, as of now, ends after tax year 2025.
+The qualified business income deduction starts in tax year 2018 and, as of now, ends after tax year 2025.

-A couple important things to keep in mind – the latest pass-through business tax reform reduces federal income tax but does not reduce self-employment taxes for income from partnership and sold proprietorship, or income for purposes of the alternative minimum tax.
+A couple of important things to keep in mind – the latest pass-through business tax reform reduces federal income tax but does not reduce self-employment taxes for income from partnerships and sole proprietorships, or income for purposes of the alternative minimum tax.

 What Does Pass-Through Entity Tax Reform Mean Day-to-Day?